 In her time not creating music, Rachel coordinates gigs as the booking manager for Oahu Strings.
 Apart from freelancing in Seattle, traveling is one of Rachel's favorite activities.
 She hopes to continue to play all types of music for audiences around the world.

 Rachel is an active freelance violinist and teacher in the Seattle area.
 Currently, she plays with Symphony Tacoma, Seattle Rock Orchestra, NOCCO, Seattle Metropolitan Chamber Orchestra and several other local ensembles.
 She regularly subs with the Pacific Northwest Ballet and Auburn Symphony.
 Rachel’s chamber music credits include her work with Puget Sound Strings and Arcobaleno Strings.
 She also performs internationally, playing classical, pop, and folk music in places like Norway, China, South Korea, and Kenya.

 An active recording artist, Rachel plays for Seattle Live Entertainment, LLC and Seattle Music Inc., in addition to recording tracks for local bands, composers, international movies, and video games.
-She has collaborated through performance or studio work with artists such as Macklemore & Ryan Lewis, D.R.A.M., The Who, Kesha, Andrew Joslyn, Father John Misty, Magik*Magik Orchestra, Sir Mix A Lot, Big Star, Victoria Contreras, Evanescence, Chaos and the Cosmos, Deep Energy Orchestra, Tyler Edwards, Naomi Judd, Chris Botti, and Cirque Musique.
+She has collaborated through performance or studio work with artists such as Macklemore & Ryan Lewis, D.R.A.M., The Who, Kesha, Andrew Joslyn, Father John Misty, Magik*Magik Orchestra, Sir Mix A Lot, Big Star, Victoria Contreras, Evanescence, Chaos and the Cosmos, The Rumba Kings, Tyler Edwards, Naomi Judd, Chris Botti, and Cirque Musique.

 Rachel spent 5 years of her childhood living in Stavanger, Norway.
 She grew up listening to Norwegian folk music and was incredibly excited to start playing the Hardanger Fiddle at age 16 in Tacoma, WA.
 She continued on to become the first student at St. Olaf College to receive Distinction in Hardanger Fiddle in 2007.
 She taught the beginning Hardanger Fiddle course at the Hardanger Fiddle Association of America’s Annual Workshop in 2009.
 She has studied fiddle both in the US and in Norway with various teachers including Andrea Een, Karin Code, Dag Hovde, and Karin Solgård.